At a glance

 The Siamese is an extremely intelligent, loyal and affectionate cat who forms close bonds with its human family.
-They are often described as ‘dog-like‘ in that they enjoy to play fetch.
+They are often described as ‘dog-like‘ in that they enjoy playing fetch.

 Siamese cats need to be with their human companions almost constantly and do not do well on their own.
 They often form a close bond with one particular member of the household, sometimes at the exclusion of others.

 One of the most talkative cat breeds, the Siamese love to give their human companions a running commentary with their unique, deep and loud meow.

 Three types of Siamese cat